ChrisPappalardo/gitblit-docker/README.md

 $ sudo docker run -d --name gitblit -v $PWD/gitblit-data:/var/opt/gitblit -p 8080:8080 my-gitblit
 ```

-## S3FS data directory and Docker-compose
+## Docker-compose with S3 backups

-### Configure S3FS
+### Configure s3fs-fuse

 Follow these directions for [installing and mounting a directory via fstab with s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse).
 Name and mount the directory as `data` in the gitblit-docker directory.
-Migrate or copy the data files into that directory.

 ### Start the container